atomjump/messaging/README.md

 # TODO

-* User login, which either goes to the atomjump api's confirm.php, or another Loop Server installation.
-* Tidy up the display (ie. remove the registering etc.)
-* Choice of default forums to go to from the home-screen
-* Editing the settings for each forum so that you can opt in to receive messages, and specify which time to receive them (and the timezone)
+* Editing the settings for each forum so that you can opt in to receive messages, and specify which time to receive them (and the timezone).
+In the mean time, we suggest logging out of your account to stop getting messages, and then logging back in when you want to start receiving them again.
+You will get them by email when you are logged off.
-* Much of the code was from the medimage app.
-This is additional right now, so extra code should be removed.
-It is kept in here for code examples only.